niranjan-fartare/obsidian/Data Engineering/Spark.md

 # Jobs

 - For every `Action` a new Spark Job is created
 # Deployment Mode

-- Decided based on where the driver code is executed
+- Deployment Mode is decided based on where the driver code is executed
 - **Client Deployment Mode** : Driver Program is running on the client machine where client submits the code
 - **Cluster Deployment Mode** : Driver Program is running on one of the machine in the Cluster.

 ## Client Deployment Mode

-- In this mode, the Spark driver program runs on the client machine (the machine where the Spark application is submitted) The client is responsible for the execution of the driver code, which includes the SparkContext and the logic for the application.
+- In this mode, the Spark driver program runs on the client machine (the machine where the Spark application is submitted)
+- The client is responsible for the execution of the driver code, which includes the SparkContext and the logic for the application.
 - The driver communicates with the cluster manager (like YARN) to request resources and schedule tasks.
 - This mode is typically used for interactive applications or when the user wants to run Spark jobs from a local machine or a development environment.
 ### Advantages

 - Easier to debug and develop applications since the driver runs locally.